 One of p4’s main feature, is the support for match-action tables.

 Match-action tables are mappings between agreed-on field values to a given set of action.
 That way we can look at certain fields in any packet that goes through the switch and determine whether or not to perform an action on it.
-For example, we can mirror a packet with additional information, by inspecting the DSCP, egress port and checksum
+For example, we can mirror a packet with additional information, by inspecting the DSCP, egress port and checksum.

 The ERSPAN Header